christinepugay/christinepugay/README.md

 In this project, I stored and made an analysis of 1000 mock employees using PostgeSQL.

 ### [Airbnb Price Prediction Machine Learning Project](https://github.com/christinepugay/Airbnb-Machine-Learning)
-As a research assistant, I worked on a machine learning project as a research assistant at Cal Poly Pomona.
+As a research assistant, I worked on a machine learning project as a research assistant at Cal Poly Pomona using Python(pandas).
 The goal of this project is to analyze both qualitative and quantitative data such as number of beds, amenities, and listing reviews to optimize price predicting model for Airbnb listings in the Los Angeles Metropolitan Area.
 [Check out my work!](https://github.com/christinepugay/Airbnb-Machine-Learning)

 ### [Spam Email Classification](https://github.com/christinepugay/Spam_email_classification)
 Here I built a model that can classify spam emails and emails using classification models such as logistic regression model, Gaussian Naive Bayes, and Multinomial Naive Bayes.